 Basic Easy Cooking TechniquesFor pumpkin puree: Remember, you heard it here first: You don’t need to cut the pumpkin open before you roast it.
 I’m not kidding.
 Just jab it with a knife once or twice to vent the steam, put the whole darned thing on a baking sheet, and pop it in the oven at 350 F for an hour or so, until you can easily stick a knife into it.
 (Once I had to leave in the middle of this, so I turned off the oven after 20 minutes, and when I came back several hours later it was perfectly cooked.)
 Cool, then scoop out the seeds and stringy stuff with a spoon, or pull it out with tongs.
 It is SO MUCH EASIER than when it is raw.

-If you want chunks, you’ll have to cut into it raw (though I have wondered if “par-roasting” would work to make the skin easier to hack into).
+If you want chunks of pumpkin, you’ll have to cut into it raw (though I have wondered if “par-roasting” would work to make the skin easier to hack into).
 Or find a store where you can buy it already in chunks.
 Or beg the produce guy at your local market to do it.
-Explain that people (such as you) would gladly pay more if someone else had done the wrestling.

-For the seeds, let them dry on paper towels, then oil and salt them (and any other seasonings you want) and slow roast them in a 250 F oven until they smell good – about 45 to 60 minutes.
+Roasting the Seeds, let them dry on paper towels, then oil and salt them (and any other seasonings you want) and slow roast them in a 250 F oven until they smell good – about 45 to 60 minutes.
 Stir them every 15 minutes or so.
 Here's a quicker way to roast pumpkin seeds.